SajidPervez/sajidpervez.com/src/content/blog/Enhancing-Cybersecurity-Awareness-Tool.md

 One thing I really appreciate is how the tool uses a typewriter-style animation to cycle through cybersecurity best practices.
 It’s such a unique and eye-catching way to present information, keeping you engaged as you learn.

 ### Domain Filtering
 I find it super helpful that the tool lets you filter practices by specific security domains, like network security or data protection.
-Of course, you can always choose to view everything at once if you want a broader understanding.
+Of course, you can let "All Domains" if you want it to be running on auto and showing a practice from a random domain.

 ### Customizable Timing
 Another great feature is the adjustable timer.
-I like being able to control how long each practice is displayed, with a minimum interval of 20 seconds.
+I like being able to control how long each practice is displayed, with a minimum interval of 10 seconds.
 It’s perfect for tailoring the experience to your own pace.

 ### Detailed Explanations
 For those of us who want to go beyond the basics, the tool integrates with the **Google Gemini API** to provide detailed explanations and real-world examples for each practice.
 This extra layer of information makes it easier to apply what you learn in a practical context.